OpenFAST/openfast/docs/source/user/modules/beamdyn/input_files.rst

 the stand-alone mode, the results output file will be prefixed with the same name of this driver input file.

-A sample BeamDyn driver input file is given in :numref:`app-driver`
+A sample BeamDyn driver input file is given in :numref:`bd_input_files`.

 Simulation Control Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~